 - I know how you feel.

-What individuals need most is support and people to talk to and to be with.
+What individuals need most is support and people to talk to.
 If you have concerns about longer term issues; remember that traumatic events can affect an individual's "world view."
 After the initial shock phase, they may wish to talk about how things are different.
 They may feel less safe and more vulnerable.
 The unpredictability of life can overwhelm and leave one feeling despondent or "what's the use."
 Individuals may want to reflect on life and what's important to them.
-This is challenging, even frightening, but with the proper support people can usually work things out.
+This is challenging, even frightening, but - especially with the proper support - people can usually work through these challenges.

 Summary - T-Tips